lordmulder/Simple-x264-Launcher/ReadMe.txt

 64-Bit Windows is highly recommended, but 32-Bit Windows works as well.
 The CPU should support at least the MMX and SSE1 instruction sets.
 Avisynth 2.5.x must be installed in order to use Avisynth (.avs) input.
+YV16/YV24 color spaces only supported by Avisynth 2.6 [see section 9].
+Audio encoding NOT officially supported by x264 yet [see section 10].

 3. Anti-Virus Warning